About Write to Learn

 The Write to Learn Conference

-Welcome!
-My name is Willy Wood, and I’m the Conference Coordinator for the Write to Learn Conference.
-I want to thank you for visiting our new website and congratulate you on finding one of the best annual professional development opportunities around for K-college language arts teachers.
+Hello!
+My name is Willy Wood, and it’s my pleasure to serve as the Conference Coordinator for the Write to Learn Conference.
+I want to thank you for visiting our website and congratulate you on finding one of the best annual professional development opportunities in the country for K-college language arts teachers!

-At Write to Learn, we offer full-day workshops with recognized experts in the teaching of reading, writing, literature, media literacy, and educational technology; five keynote addresses; over 70 breakout sessions; post-conference workshops; and other events like our Late Night Open Mic and the Missouri Writing Projects Network’s reception for student writers who have been selected as winners of this year’s Scholastic Writing Awards.
+At Write to Learn, you get to hear national-level speakers–in fact, the very same national-level speakers you would get at the big national conferences.
+In addition, we offer full-day workshops with recognized experts in the teaching of reading, writing, literature, media literacy, and educational technology; four keynote addresses; over 70 breakout sessions; post-conference workshops; and other events like our Late Night Open Mic, our Magnetic Poetry Contest, and the Missouri Writing Projects Network’s reception for student writers who have been selected as winners of this year’s Scholastic Writing Awards.

 And Write to Learn comes at just the right time each year, when the adrenaline rush of the holidays is behind you and you’re into that long winter slog through weeks on end without a break.
 Come and join us at the conference to recharge your batteries, network with colleagues, and get a good dose of inspiration and a boatload of new, effective teaching strategies to help you be even more effective at what you do.